georgefahmy/meal-planner/README.md

 * DONE ~Increase font size for error messages~
 * DONE ~Clear a single day from the plan (Right click and remove it)~
 * DONE ~You should be able to add a new category by typing a new one into the New Meal, Meal Category field.
 If it exists, it’s on the list, if not, it adds it.~
+* DONE ~When you click on a Meal Selection, you should be able to see somewhere what category it’s in.~